Composer Fellowship

 The Hamilton Philharmonic Orchestra Composer Fellowship program was launched in collaboration with the Ontario Region of the Canadian Music Centre in our 18-19 Season.
 The program is aimed at connecting early-career composers with professionals in the orchestral world to nurture and develop new skills through mentorship and the creation of a new work.

-Composer Fellows participate in mentorship opportunities with Music Director Gemma New, Composer-in-Residence Abigail Richardson-Schulte, HPO musicians and staff.
+Composer Fellows participate in mentorship opportunities with Music Director James Kahane, Composer-in-Residence Abigail Richardson-Schulte, HPO musicians and staff.
 Each Composer Fellow also writes a new work to be premiered by the HPO.

 Meet the 23-24 Composer Fellows